fbgabriana/testing/README.md

 # Bamm's Testing Repository

-This is Bamm's repository for experimenting with how Github works.
+This is Bamm's repository for experimenting with Github.

 There is nothing of note here, and content may appear or disappear at any time.